Asimbonanga

-"Asimbonanga", also known as "Asimbonanga (Mandela)", is an anti-apartheid song by the South African racially integrated band Savuka, from their 1987 album Third World Child.
-It alluded to Nelson Mandela, imprisoned on Robben Island at the time of song's release, and other anti-apartheid activists.
+"Asimbonanga", also known as "Asimbonanga (Mandela)", is an anti-apartheid song by the South African racially integrated band Savuka.
+It was first released as a 12" single in 1986, and then included in their 1987 album Third World Child.
+It alluded to Nelson Mandela, imprisoned on Robben Island at the time of the song's release, and other anti-apartheid activists.
+"Asimbonanga" is a Zulu phrase that may be translated as "We have not seen him".
 It was well received, becoming popular within the movement against apartheid, and was covered by several artists including Joan Baez and the Soweto Gospel Choir.

 Background, lyrics, and composition

 The Afrikaner National Party (NP) was elected to power in South Africa in 1948, and remained in control of the government for the next 46 years.
 The white minority held all political power during this time, and implemented the system of apartheid.
 Savuka was formed in 1985 by many of the members of the band Juluka, often credited with being the first racially integrated band in South Africa, though frontman Johnny Clegg has stated that that was not the case.
 Savuka was also a mixed-race band, containing three black South Africans and three whites.
 Savuka, which means "awakening" in Zulu, played music that drew on Zulu traditions as well as on Celtic music and rock music, and became popular with both black and white South Africans.